 What Is A 457 Visa?

 Well the full name is Temporary Work (Skilled) visa (subclass 457).
 It’s a visa for foreign citizens, which “lets a skilled worker travel to Australia to work in their nominated occupation for their approved sponsor for up to four years.”
-Workers have to be sponsored by an Australian business, with the business having to prove they couldn’t find a suitable Australian worker to fill the job.
+Workers have to be sponsored by an Australian business, with the business having to prove they couldn’t find a suitable Australian worker to fill the job at naira.

 The 457 program has been a target of the federal government for some time, with claims Australians were missing out on jobs to foreign workers.
 Immigration minister Peter Dutton signalled last year that the government was looking to scale back the number of industries eligible to host 457 workers, but the sudden and absolute axing of the program was unexpected.

 What Are The Changes?

 For a start, the 457 visa sub-class will be abolished entirely.
 It’s gone.
 In its place will be two new visa programs, one two-year and one four-year, called the Temporary Skill Shortage Visa.
 The new visas will come into force in March 2018.
 While more than 650 jobs are currently available for 457 holders, that number will be reduced by 200 under the new smâlân.com program.